Minecraft: Cultural impact

-Social media sites such as YouTube, Facebook, and Reddit played a significant role in popularizing Minecraft.
-Research conducted by the University of Pennsylvania's Annenberg School of Communication showed that one-third of Minecraft players learned about the game via Internet videos.
+Social media sites such as YouTube, Facebook, and Reddit have played a significant role in popularizing Minecraft.
+Research conducted by the Annenberg School for Communication at the University of Pennsylvania showed that one-third of Minecraft players learned about the game via Internet videos.
 In 2010, Minecraft-related videos began to gain influence on YouTube, often made by commentators.
 The videos usually contain screen-capture footage of the game and voice-overs.
 Common coverage in the videos includes creations made by players, walkthroughs of various tasks, and parodies of works in popular culture.
 By May 2012, over four million Minecraft-related YouTube videos had been uploaded.
 The game would go on to be a prominent fixture within YouTube's gaming scene during the entire 2010s; in 2014, it was the second-most searched term on the entire platform.
 By 2018, it was still YouTube's biggest game globally.

-Some popular commentators have received employment at Machinima, a gaming video company that owns a highly watched entertainment channel on YouTube.
+Some popular commentators have received employment at Machinima, a now-defunct gaming video company that owned a highly watched entertainment channel on YouTube.
 The Yogscast is a British company that regularly produces Minecraft videos; their YouTube channel has attained billions of views, and their panel at Minecon 2011 had the highest attendance.
-Other well-known YouTube personalities include Jordan Maron, who has created many Minecraft parodies, including "Minecraft Style", a parody of the internationally successful single "Gangnam Style" by South Korean rapper Psy.
-Minecraft's popularity on YouTube was described by Polygon as quietly dominant, although in 2019, thanks in part to PewDiePie's playthrough of the game, Minecraft experienced a visible uptick in popularity on the platform.
-YouTube later announced that on December 14, 2021, the total amount of Minecraft-related views exceeded one trillion since the game's inception in 2009.
+Another well-known YouTube personality is Jordan Maron, known online as CaptainSparklez, who has also created many Minecraft music parodies, including "Revenge", a parody of Usher's "DJ Got Us Fallin' in Love".
+Minecraft's popularity on YouTube was described by Polygon as quietly dominant, although in 2019, thanks in part to PewDiePie's playthroughs of the game, Minecraft experienced a visible uptick in popularity on the platform.
+Longer-running series include Far Lands or Bust, dedicated to reaching the obsolete "Far Lands" glitch by foot on an older version of the game.
+YouTube announced that on 14 December 2021 that the total amount of Minecraft-related views on the website had exceeded one trillion.

-Minecraft has been referenced by other video games, such as Torchlight II, Team Fortress 2, Borderlands 2, Choplifter HD, Super Meat Boy, The Elder Scrolls V: Skyrim, The Binding of Isaac, The Stanley Parable, FTL: Faster Than Light, and Super Smash Bros.
-Ultimate, the lattermost of which features a downloadable character and stage based on Minecraft.
-It was also referenced by electronic music artist deadmau5 in his performances.
+Minecraft has been referenced by other video games, such as Torchlight II, Team Fortress 2, Borderlands 2, Choplifter HD, Super Meat Boy, The Elder Scrolls V: Skyrim, The Binding of Isaac, The Stanley Parable, and FTL: Faster Than Light.
+Minecraft is officially represented in downloadable content for the crossover fighter Super Smash Bros.
+Ultimate, with Steve as a playable character with a moveset including references to building, crafting, and redstone, alongside an Overworld-themed stage.
+It was also referenced by electronic music artist Deadmau5 in his performances.
 The game is also referenced heavily in "Informative Murder Porn", the second episode of the seventeenth season of the animated television series South Park.
-"Luca$", the seventeenth episode of the 25th season of the animated sitcom The Simpsons, and "Minecraft is for Everyone" by Starbomb was inspired by Minecraft.
+In 2025, A Minecraft Movie was released.
+It made $313 million in the box office in the first week, a record-breaking opening for a video game adaptation.